Davewill94/project-1/README.md

 Post-MVP:

+1. Add a scaling factor to the high score based on difficulty level selected.
-1. Post MVP I think it would be fun to make the squares move around the screen while playing.
+2. Post MVP I think it would be fun to make the squares move around the screen while playing.